adrabenche/pricecaster-v2/README.md

 npm run bootstrap
 ```

-:warn: This command will zero the onchain contract pointed by the `pricecasterAppId` setting!
+:warn: This command will zero the onchain contract pointed by the `APPS_PRICECASTER_APPID` setting!

 After zeroing the contract, each slot will be assigned with the ASA ID specified.
 Keep in mind that Pyth Price Ids must be mantained locally by the backend, as Pyth price ids are "chain agnostic".